TosbackCgusBridge-Bot/CGUs-versions/Webmd/Privacy Policy.md

 WebMD.com, MedicineNet.com, eMedicineHealth.com, and RxList.com comply with the HONcode standard for trustworthy health information, which can be verified here.

-Last updated on December 31, 2019 © 2019 WebMD, LLC.
+Last updated on May 01, 2020 © 2020 WebMD, LLC.
 All rights reserved.
 Today on WebMD Risky Mistakes Pet Owners Make

 Some of these might surprise you.